dougch/s2n-tls/.clinerules/projectbrief.md

 ## 1. Project Overview

-s2n-tls is a C99 implementation of the TLS/SSL protocols that is designed to be simple, small, fast, and with security as a priority.
+s2n-tls is a C99 implementation of the TLS/SSL protocols that is designed to be fast, and with security as a priority.
 The name "s2n" is short for "signal to noise," referring to the act of encryption which transforms meaningful signals (data) into seemingly random noise.

 ### Key Features